2024-2025 Undergraduate Calendar

 Go to top of document

-A student may combine either an Honours or a Pass program in Classics and another Humanities, Sciences or Social Sciences.
+A student may take a combined major in Classics and a second discipline.
 For requirements in the other discipline, the student should consult the relevant department/centre.
 It should be noted that not all departments/centres provide a combined major option.

 Honours